 NB Canada provides discretionary investment advisory services to clients through separately managed accounts ("NB SMAs").
-NB SMAs will generally be invested in individual securities, but from time to time, the portfolio managers of an NB SMA ("NB SMA Managers") will invest NB SMA assets in listed registered funds, including those managed by NB Canada or an affiliate ("Listed Registered Funds")).
-In most cases, clients' NB SMAs are charged an "all-inclusive" advisory fee that includes the brokerage fees of NB Canada's broker-dealer affiliate, Neuberger Berman BD LLC ("NBBD").
+NB SMAs will generally be invested in individual securities, but from time to time, the portfolio managers of an NB SMA ("NB SMA Managers") will invest NB SMA assets in mutual funds or ETFs (including those managed by NB Canada or an affiliate ("NB Mutual Fund" or "NB ETFs," respectively)).
+In most cases, retail clients' NB SMAs are charged an "all-inclusive" advisory fee that includes the brokerage fees of NB Canada's broker-dealer affiliate, Neuberger Berman BD LLC ("NBBD").
 Most NB SMAs have a "balanced" fee schedule where the annual investment advisory fee ranges between 0.450% and 1.750% for equity securities (and all other assets, including cash, not held for permanent investment in fixed income securities), and is up to 0.750% for fixed income securities (and all other assets, including cash, of the account being held for permanent investment in fixed income securities).
-For each NB SMA that is on a "balanced" fee schedule, the client will select an equity investment goal ("EIG") that represents the NB SMA's target allocation to equity.
-Where NB SMA assets are invested in an NB Listed Registered Fund, any advisory fees incurred as an investor in the NB Listed Registered Fund will be offset in accordance with the terms and conditions of the client's advisory agreement and the Firm's policies and procedures.
+For each NB SMA that is on a "balanced" fee schedule, the retail client will select an equity investment goal ("EIG") that represents the NB SMA's target allocation to equity.
+Where NB SMA assets are invested in an NB Mutual Fund or NB ETF, any advisory fees incurred as an investor in the NB Mutual Fund or NB ETF will be offset in accordance with the terms and conditions of the client's advisory agreement and the Firm's policies and procedures.